In order for us to fit in, in Ljubljana, we needed to do some biking…and that was just fine by us!

 Results from the Copenhagenize Bicycle Friendly Cities Index 2017 report.

-“Ljubljana is the eight most bicycle-friendly city in the world.”
+“Ljubljana is the eighth most bicycle-friendly city in the world.”

-In Ljubljana, there are more km of protected cycle tracks, than in all of Canada, and the city is pushing for more.
+In Ljubljana, there is more km of protected cycle tracks, than in all of Canada, and the city is pushing for more.
 There are 73 km of cycle tracks and 133 km of bicycle lanes.

 Ljubljana’s bike self-service rental system BicikeLJ, is very popular.
 It only cost us 1 euro each, for a week’s rental.

 Ljubliana is the capital of Slovenia and has only 290,000 residents.
 It’s small and easily walkable as most of its city center is for pedestrians and bicycles only.
-The saying in Ljubljana is, “small by surface area, large by quality of life”.
+The saying in Ljubljana is, “small by surface area, large by the quality of life”.
 You could probably whizz around the city’s sights in a day if you really wanted to, but it’s more a place to slow down and enjoy its charm.
 As we would say down-home, “la ville est vraiment faite pour flâner”.
-It’s a pleasure to have coffee or a cocktail along its riverbank and enjoy the views of both Ljubljanica or Gradaščica rivers.
+It’s a pleasure to have coffee or a cocktail along its riverbank and enjoy the views of both the Ljubljanica and Gradaščica rivers.

-There is an incredible nice ambiance in this city and we felt it instantly.
+There is an incredibly nice ambiance in this city and we felt it instantly.
 It’s also very clean, has gorgeous architecture, great people and plenty of GREEN!
 Both with its tree-lined avenues and with their environment.
 In 2016 it was named Europe’s green capital .

 There are tons of restaurants, cafés, and bars where you can sit and do some people-watching and enjoy a nice beverage.
 So yes, we admit we didn’t just bike in Ljubljana!

 We did a bit of research before arriving at the city and of course, it involved looking up eating venues, cafés, and bars. 😊

 We quickly found this little expresso bar called Črno Zrno.
 It’s literally a hole-in-the-wall with a bit of street space outside.
 The barista exclusively serves specialty Colombian beans, roasted locally.
-He also made us his own twist on a Turkish coffee.
+He also made us his own twist on Turkish coffee.